mvysny/mvysny.github.io/_posts/2021-12-9-raspberrypi-ubuntu.md

 title: Raspberry PI 3 and Ubuntu Server aarch64
 ---

-Random thoughts on having the Ubuntu Server 21.10 running on top of Raspberry PI 3.
+Random thoughts on having the Ubuntu Server 21.10 running on top of Raspberry PI 3, and 23.04 running on Raspberry PI Zero 2 W.

 ## Installation